Skip to main content

 You can get the vaccine at any point in your pregnancy.
 But try to get it as early in your pregnancy as you can.

 You can get it at the same time as your whooping cough vaccine and your COVID-19 vaccine.
-If you have had the COVID-19 vaccine, you should still get the flu vaccine.
+If you have had your COVID-19 vaccine, you should still get the flu vaccine.

-If you were pregnant during last year's flu season and got the flu vaccine then, you'll still need to get this season's flu vaccine.
+If you were pregnant during last year's flu season and got the flu vaccine, you should still get this season's flu vaccine.

 Side effects